be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 }
 {% endhighlight %}

-The `public/assets/CURRENT_SHA` file contains the SHA1 of latest Git commit that changed `app/assets` or `vendor/assets` (if you have other asset folders, add them as additional `git log` arguments).
+The `public/assets/CURRENT_SHA` file contains SHA1 of the latest Git commit that changed `app/assets` or `vendor/assets` (if you have other asset folders, add them as additional `git log` arguments).

-If nothing was changed since then, no compilation will occur.
-In other case precompilation and S3 upload is triggered (I do `rm -rf public/assets` just in case, it's not required).
+If nothing has changed since then, no compilation would occur.
+In other case precompilation and S3 upload are triggered (`rm -rf public/assets` is done just in case, it's not required).

 For S3 upload to work, add [lib/tasks/cloud_assets.rake](https://gist.github.com/be9/87727f2f41c8709036e2#file-cloud_assets-rake) and [lib/fog_cloud_assets.rb](https://gist.github.com/be9/87727f2f41c8709036e2#file-fog_cloud_assets-rb).
 to your source tree.
-For latter module to work you'll also need the fog_aws gem; don't forget to add it to your `Gemfile`:
+For latter module to work you'll also need the `fog_aws` gem; don't forget to add it to your `Gemfile`:

 {% highlight ruby %}